webpack-contrib/expose-loader/README.md

       src="https://cdn.rawgit.com/webpack/media/e7485eb2/logo/icon.svg">
   </a>
   <h1>Expose Loader</h1>
   <p>The expose loader adds modules to the global object.
-This is useful
-for debugging, or supporting libraries that depend on libraries in globals.<p>
+This is useful for debugging, or <a href="https://webpack.js.org/guides/shimming/">supporting libraries that depend on libraries in globals</a>.<p>
 </div>

 <h2 align="center">Install</h2>